Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist USModernist

-1964 - The Carl E. Haymon House, 1415 North Camino Centro, Palm Springs CA. Often attributed to Albert Frey, Chambers did all the work.
+1964 - The Carl E. Haymond House, 1415 North Camino Centro, Palm Springs CA. Often attributed to Albert Frey, Chambers did all the work.
 Built by H. M. (Mike) Eversz.
 Sold in 1967 to Raymond Fager.
 Sold in 1991 to Philip Murphy and Robert McCracken.
 Sold in 1998 to Paul Shepard.
 Sold in 2004 to James McGinnis.
 Sold in 2010 to Mary Gail Croft.
 Sold in 2016 to William F. Stewart, an interior designer who did a complete restoration.
 Landmarked in 2017.
 Sold in 2020 to Kirsten N. Caulfield.

 Sources include: Unseen Midcentury Desert Modern by Dan Chavkin.